leetpwn/LeetPwn.github.io/chmod.md

 We talked about the owners of the file above.
 Different types of owners (U, G, or O) have different types of permissions/access (R or W or X):

-<br><b>Read (R)</b>: read permission gives you the ability to open and read a file.
+<br><b>(R)</b>: read permission gives you the ability to open and read a file.
 The read permission on a directory means that we have access to list the directory.

 <br><b>Write (W)</b>: write permission gives you the authority of modifying the contents of the file.
 Write permission on a directory gives you the permission to add, delete or rename files in the directory.